YemunnSoe/customer-experience-center/README.md

   b.Remark,
 from
   contactcenter_inquiries a
-  right join contactcenter_calls b on b.ID = a.CallID
+  right join CXcenter_calls b on b.ID = a.CallID
-  left join contactcenter_cropmaster c on c.CropID = a.CropID
+  left join CXcenter_cropmaster c on c.CropID = a.CropID
-  left join contactcenter_inquirytopic d on d.InquiryTopicID = a.InquiryTopicID
+  left join CXcenter_inquirytopic d on d.InquiryTopicID = a.InquiryTopicID
-  left join contactcenter_inquirytype e on e.InquiryTypeID = a.InquiryTypeID
+  left join CXcenter_inquirytype e on e.InquiryTypeID = a.InquiryTypeID
-  left join contactcenter_referraltype f on f.ReferrelTypeID = a.ReferralTypeID
+  left join CXcenter_referraltype f on f.ReferrelTypeID = a.ReferralTypeID
-  left join branches g on g.BranchID = a.ReferredBranchID
+  left join Branches g on g.BranchID = a.ReferredBranchID

 ```